novalain/TetrisAI/readme.md

-This is a basic Tetris simulation.

-Files:
+##TetrisAI
+This is a utility-based agent that for every move evaluates the boards state using a utility function based on a linear weighted sum of heuristics.

+### Heuristics
+ The boards state consists of six features which are:

+* Number of holes
+* Landing height
+* Row Transitions
+* Column transitions
+* Well Sums
+* Completed Lines

+The optimal parameters were obtained by running a genetic algorithm on multiple threads.
+The optimal values can be found in PlayerSkeleton.java

+###To Run:
+- Compile the project using ```javac```
+- Run a new evolution with ```java PlayerSkeleton.java -e``` **or** run with our best found parameters with ```java PlayerSkeleton.java```

+The GUI is currently disabled to optimize the calculations, to activate the GUI see comments in code where to toggle some boolean values

+###Files
-	State - tetris simulation
+* State.java - tetris simulation
-	TFrame - frame that draws the board
+* TFrame.java - frame that draws the board
-	TLabel - drawing library
+* TLabel.java - drawing library
-	PlayerSkeleton - setup for implementing a player
+* PlayerSkeleton.java - setup for implementing a player

-State:
+#####State.java
 This is the tetris simulation.
 It keeps track of the state and allows you to make moves.
 The board state is stored in field (a double array of integers) and is accessed by getField().
 Zeros denote an empty square.
 Other values denote